jaketear1/irreversibility_perception/README.md

 This repo comprises the code for my Master's thesis: "Irreversibility of EEG Data in Perceptual Decision Making", defended July 30th, 2024, supervised by Dr. Gustavo Deco.

-It's not perfect, but when I began in January 2024 I didn't really know how to organize all this stuff.
+It's far from perfect, but when I began in January 2024 I didn't know how to organize this at all.

 Thesis attached.
 Please read thesis before the code.